ahuounan/weather-app/README.md

 - run `npm run start`
 - open in localhost:8080

-The (currently rather ugly) app is hosted at http://weather-app.s3-website.eu-west-2.amazonaws.com/
+The app is hosted at
+http://weather-app.s3-website.eu-west-2.amazonaws.com/